 Sourton Cross services

-Catering: Burger King, Greggs, Subway, Snack Bar Amenities: Travelodge Outdoor Space: Grass area around hotel; Picnic Area by snack bar Forecourt: Shell, Select, Little Waitrose & Partners, Deli by Shell, Costa Express, Air1 AdBlue, Free Cash Machine
+Catering: Burger King, Greggs, The Currant Bun Catering Truck Amenities: Travelodge Outdoor Space: Grass area around hotel; Picnic Area with toilet block by catering truck Forecourt: Shell, Select, Little Waitrose & Partners, Deli by Shell, Costa Express, Free Cash Machine

 Short stay customer parking is available for cars at all facilities.

 Overnight free parking is available for all vehicles at the Sourton Cross picnic area, limited to 24 hours maximum stay.
 These restrictions are strictly enforced by National Highways.

 This information is provided to us by third parties.
 You should always check with staff on site.

 The history of Sourton Cross starts with the Roebuck Hotel on the old line of the A30, which is thought to have been built in the 1940s.
 The building was purchased by Forte in 1986, and they turned it into the Sourton Cross branch of Little Chef, as well as providing a new filling station to the west, where fuel was provided by Shell.